§ 20-1-8 Enforcement powers of director and conservation officers. (a) The director and each conservation officer shall have the power:

 (iii) Areas and activities subject to the jurisdiction of the coastal resources management council;

-(iv) State parks, reservations, management areas, hatcheries, and game preserves, and any law of the state within state parks, reservations, management areas, and game preserves;
+(iv) State parks, reservations, management areas, hatcheries, game preserves, any law of the state within state parks, lands cooperatively managed, facilities that host official department events, and properties leased by the department;

 (v) Solid and hazardous waste transportation, storage, and disposal and any other laws of the state regarding solid and/or hazardous wastes;